loonghao/pypi-query-mcp-server/README.md

 - "What are the top 10 most downloaded Python packages today?"
 - "Compare the popularity of Django vs Flask vs FastAPI"
 - "Which web framework has the highest download count this week?"

+### MCP Prompt Templates
+- "Use the analyze_package_quality prompt to evaluate the requests package"
+- "Generate a comparison prompt for Django vs FastAPI vs Flask for building APIs"
+- "Create a migration plan prompt for moving from Flask to FastAPI"
+- "Help me resolve dependency conflicts with a structured prompt"
+- "Generate a security audit prompt for my production packages"

 ### Example Conversations